 What are Metal Pizza Peels?

-Pizza Peel Wood or Steel: What’s the Difference?
+Pizza Peel Wood or Steel: What’re the Difference?

 When it comes to design and looks, wood peels stand out from metal ones.
 It’s because they provide a more natural look, have aesthetic appeal, and are soothing to feel.